texas-robocamp/texas-robocamp.github.io/tutorials/arduino.md

 <div style="background-color:rgba(0, 255, 0, 0.5)">
 <b>TIP</b>
 <ul>
-<li>Don't forget to open external links in new tabs if you go to them for extra reading.
+<li>Open external links in new tabs if you go to them for extra reading.
 You'll want to get back to the tutorial quickly.</li>
+<li>You can do this by right-clicking the link and selecting "Open link in new tab" from the menu that pops up.</li>
 </ul>
 </div>

 Arduino is an open-source electronics platform designed around Atmega microcontrollers.
 You can find more information on Arduinos ["Here"](https://www.arduino.cc/en/Guide/Introduction)

-Arduinos makes the previously very difficult-to-enter world of microcontrollers accessible to programmers who already knew how to program in C++.
+Arduinos makes the previously very difficult-to-enter world of microcontrollers accessible to programmers who already know how to program in C++.

 Part of this is by standardizing how pieces interact with the Arduino.
-Whereas there are many ways to connect devices to an Atmega microcontroller, there are a few *very well documented* ways to various devices it to an Arduino.
+Whereas there are many ways to connect devices to an Atmega microcontroller and program them, there are a few *very well documented* ways to do this with many devices on an Arduino.

 Another part of this is by offering an extensive API (Application Program Interface) for developers who want to use parts of the microcontroller.
 The API handles the small parts of interacting with the Atmega microcontroller so developers can concentrate on the problem that they want to solve.